Braided finite automata and representation theory: Hecke and quantum algebras

-In the case of the Hecke algebra words of length $k$ are still generated by $G_k$, but subject to the conditions of Remark \ref{tree2}.
-In general, for any associative, unital algebra (quotient of the free algebra) the left (right) order tree diagram can be constructed as in Remark \ref{tree}, but subject to the algebra relations. \end{rem} As an example to illustrate Remark \ref{pol} we consider the relatively simple case for $N=2,$ i.e. $\Sigma = \big \{a,b\big \}$ and we distinguish two cases:
+In the case of the Hecke algebra sums of words of length $k$ are still generated by $G_k$, but subject to the conditions of Remark \ref{tree2}.
+In general, for any associative, unital algebra (quotient of the free algebra) the left (right) order tree diagram can be constructed as in Remark \ref{tree}, but subject to the algebra relations. \end{rem} {One can analyze in principle any linear combination of the free associative algebra generators, however we focus here on their sum (see relevant comments below for the Hecke algebra)}.
+As an example to illustrate Remark \ref{pol} we consider the relatively simple case for $N=2,$ i.e. $\Sigma = \big \{a,b\big \}$ and we distinguish two cases:

 {\bf A. The free algebra:} Consider a free associative, unital, algebra generated by $\Sigma = \big \{a_1,a_2, \ldots, a_{N}\big \}$ over some field $K.$ In this case the left (right) tree order diagram, e.g. for $N=2,$ $\Sigma= \big \{a,b\big \},$ is shown below.